Initial stability estimates for Ricci flow and three dimensional Ricci-pinched manifolds: Exponential convergence rate

 \section{Exponential convergence rate}

 Before stating the main result of this section, we take the opportunity of explaining the behaviour at $t=0$ of a solution to the heat equation on Euclidean space starting from an initial data vanishing on a ball.
 Although this result (and the short proof thereof) will not be used in the rest of the paper, we present it here, as it indicates what one may expect in more general cases.
 More precisely, \begin{prop} Let $u_0\in L^1(\R^n)$ with compact support.
-Assume $u_0$ vanishes on $\B(0,R)$.
-Then the \textbf{standard} solution $u$ to the heat equation with initial data $u_0$ satisfies:
+Assume $u_0$ vanishes on $\B(0,R)$ fro some $R>0$.
+Then the \textbf{standard} solution $u$ to the heat equation with initial data $u_0$, obtained by convolution with the Euclidean heat kernel, satisfies:

 \end{prop} \begin{proof} The proof is a simple consequence of the fact that $u(\cdot ,t)=K_t\ast u_0$ on $\R^n$ for $t>0$ where $K_t$ is the Euclidean heat kernel defined by $K_t(x):=(4\pi t)^{-\frac{n}{2}}\exp\left(-\frac{|x|^2}{4t}\right)$ for $t>0$ and $x\in \R^n$.
 Indeed, if $|x|\leq R$,